NiteshJ1998/Namaste-React/04_Talk is Cheap, show me the code/README.md

 properties is something which you can passs to a components. suppose we want to dynamically pass the data to some components. we can pass as `props`

 props are just normal argument to function

+## Swiggy API

+config driven UI - Ui is driven by config config means API or data is config